WinVector/vtreat/extras/ModelingPipelines.md

     ##           1           2           3           4           5           6
     ## -0.47525463  0.37781506  0.10450622  0.31710969  0.37555403  0.02842425

+What we are seeing here is the typical tension between using function closures as objects (the direct environment manipulation solution) or using objects as environments (the `wrapr` function object solution).
+The usual phrasings are “closures are poor man’s objects” or “objects are poor man’s closures.”

 The `wrapr::UnaryFn` pipeline is very easy to use (so called as the pipeline classes are derived from `wrapr::UnaryFn`).
 Once you have set it up you pretty much want to use it (instead of repeating the steps by hand).
 For example we can use it to evaluate our fit model performance on both training and test data.

 ``` r
 dTrain$prediction <- dTrain %.>% pipeline